 - What would you like to learn from the market research and the report?

 - How would you like to use the results of the market research?

 Although these are simplistic and general, it gets everyone on the same page from the onset.

 As a market research company and consultant, the kickoff meeting is largely focused on learning from and listening to the client.
 You and your team members should actively take notes as you listen to feedback.
 This feedback from the kickoff meeting is used to derive survey questions as you write your draft instrument.

 However, because you were likely involved in the proposal writing and you likely have experience in the client's industry or similar industry form past studies, you should prepare some recommended questions for the market research to discuss.
 This could include suggesting and explaining net promoter score (NPS) for a customer survey.
-Or it could involve suggestion brand perception or words association questions for an image and awareness study.
+Or it could involve suggestion brand perception or word association questions for an image and awareness study.

 If you have past experience in the industry you'll likely know which metrics or KPIs drive loyalty.
 Or you might be aware of certain barriers and issues you ran into with prior surveys.
 Bring all of this knowledge to the table with you for the kickoff meeting.
 Be prepared and help guide your client through the market research.

 The point here is, the client is leaning on you to be the expert in the process.
-The kickoff meeting is a give and take of customizing questions based on the client's needs but also recommending specific questions to ask and how to ask them to add value to the survey process.
+The kickoff meeting is a give and takes of customizing questions based on the client's needs but also recommending specific questions to ask and how to ask them to add value to the survey process.
 Here are 3 questions you can add to any customer survey to improve and value and ROI of your market research.

 Highlight Your Process